agenium-scale/boost.simd/doc/custom/sections/faq/faq.md

   - Have you used the fastest version of your function?
     Several **@projectname** functions, particularly more complex ones, come in several versions, where the user has a choice between accuracy and speed.
 This is achieved using decorators.
-Please refer to @ref decorators for more information.
+Please refer to @ref group-decorator for more information.

 @subsection faq-memory-alignment Why did my code seg-faulted or crashed?